2010 Acura RL - Safety

-New larger side airbags are mounted in the outboard area of each front seatback.
+Side airbags are mounted in the outboard area of each front seatback.
 The airbags are designed to provide upper torso protection in the event of a sufficient side impact.
-The front passenger seat is equipped with Occupant Position Detection System (OPDS), an innovative system designed to deactivate the side air bag if a small child (or small-stature adult) leans into the side air bag deployment path.
-When the passenger returns to an upright seating position, the side air bag reactivates so it can deploy and help protect the occupant in a side impact.
-The system utilizes sensors in the passenger seatback to determine the height and position of the occupant, and to determine if it is safe to deploy the side air bag.
+The front passenger seat is equipped with Occupant Position Detection System (OPDS), an innovative system designed to deactivate the side airbag if a small child (or small-stature adult) leans into the side airbag deployment path.
+When the passenger returns to an upright seating position, the side airbag reactivates so it can deploy and help protect the occupant in a side impact.
+The system utilizes sensors in the passenger seatback to determine the height and position of the occupant, and to determine if it is safe to deploy the side airbag.

 SIDE CURTAIN AIRBAGS

-In a sufficient side impact, the RL's side curtain airbags deploy from roof modules, providing head protection for front seat as well as outboard rear seat occupants.
+In a sufficient side impact, the RL's side curtain airbags deploy from roof modules, providing head protection for the front seat and outboard rear seat occupants on the affected side.
 Side curtain airbags effectively cover the window area from the A-pillar back to the C-pillar.
-Tests show that the g-forces acting upon an occupant's head are far lower with a side curtain airbag.
+Tests show that the collision impact g-forces acting upon an occupant's head are far lower with the use of a side curtain airbag.

 LATCH (LOWER ANCHORS AND TETHERS FOR CHILDREN)

-The RL includes a LATCH (Lower Anchors and Tethers for CHildren) child-seat mounting system for the outboard rear seats.
-LATCH features built-in lower anchors and ready-to-use tether attachment points that allow compatible child safety seats to be installed without using the vehicle's seat belt system.
+The RL includes as standard a LATCH (Lower Anchors and Tethers for CHildren) child-seat mounting system for the outboard rear seats.
+LATCH features built-in lower anchors and ready-to-use upper tether attachment points that allow compatible child safety seats to be installed without using the vehicle's seat belt system.
 The LATCH system simplifies child seat installation when an owner installs a LATCH-compatible child seat.
-The center rear seat has a tether point, but no lower anchors.
+The center rear seat has an upper tether point, but no lower anchors.